 OTC trading is done directly between two parties [4, 5].
 You don’t like OTC trading.
 Why?
 First, because it’s cumbersome.
 You have to go after multiple dealers to find what you want.
 And second, because it’s not very transparent.
 Prices of previous transactions are not necessarily made public.
 As a result, you never know if you’re trading at a fair price.
 The bond market is an example of OTC trading.
 For clarity, you may also picture the market for second-hand cars through car dealers.
-Can you see now more clearly the cumbersomeness and lack of transparency I was talking about?
+It hopefully illustrates more clearly the cumbersomeness and lack of transparency I was referring to.

 Trading on an exchange is different.
 An exchange is an organized market that ensures fair and orderly trading [6, 7].
 In an exchange, trading is centralized.
 You don’t trade individually with a counterpart anymore.
 Instead, you submit orders to the exchange.
 The exchange then matches your orders with orders from other participants.
 If opposite-side orders match, markets clear.
 But more on market clearing in a second.
 For now, remember that you like exchanges.
 Exchanges are cool.
 They make it easy to trade.
 And bring transparency.
 Any trade that takes place on an exchange is public information.
 That means that you can check current or previous prices at which a security has traded.
 The stock market is an example of exchange trading.

 How do you get orders to an exchange?

 You don’t interact with exchanges yourself.
 Instead, you trade through a broker.
 Brokers take your orders to an exchange.